making robots, making robots

 the project is scheduled to be launched by December, on a month-long mission.

-Innovation is always at the forefront of every invention and wouldn’t you want your space ticket to be cheaper than a plane ticket?
+Every idea relies on innovation, and wouldn’t you rather your space ticket to be less expensive than a plane ticket?